jlyonsmith/mongoose-doc-merge/README.md

 ## `doc.merge(otherDoc)`

-The merge overwrites any paths in `doc` that exist in `otherDoc`.
-Paths that that have a value of `undefined` are ignored, but paths that are `null`are merged.
+The merge overwrites any path values in `doc` that exist in `otherDoc`.
+Path values that that have a value of `undefined` are ignored, but path values that are `null`are merged.

+The algorithm doesn't do anything fancy with arrays.
+The new array overwrites the old one entirely.

 # Why?